window.open()document.createElement()window.alert()document.getElementById()

 Explanation: The value property of the select element retrieves the selected value from the drop-down menu.

-C) By setting the disabled attribute to all but one option.
+multiple attribute to the select element.multiple attribute from the select element.disabled attribute to all but one option.

 Answer: B) By removing the multiple attribute from the select element.